From the time I awoke that morning, I knew my focus was off.

-The last 2 years had been by far the most difficult we had ever experienced.
-In the demands of busy, my husband constantly driving hours to care for Papa, difficult extended-family tensions, illness, the constant work, the undone work, the lack of quality-time, I began to pay more attention to what wasn’t happening right with my husband rather than what was happening right.
+The last 2 years had been by far the most difficult we’d ever experienced.
+In the demands of my husband and son constantly driving 3 hours back and forth to care for Papa, difficult extended-family tensions, illness, the constant work, the undone work, the lack of quality time, I began to pay more attention, to what wasn’t happening right with my husband rather than what was happening right.

 “If I’m ruthlessly honest, I may have said yes to God, yes to Christianity, but really, I have lived the no. Infected with that Eden mouthful, the retina of my soul develops macular holes of blackness.” ~Ann Voskamp

 More of my husband’s time was spent with others than with me.
-Usually out of necessity.
+Out of necessity —but I couldn’t see that!
 We had less time to process what was happening and just talk.
 Problems backed up.

-I heard the wrong tone behind words and resided in the hurt.
-Triggers from my youth.
+I heard the wrong tone behind words and tucked away the hurt.
+‘Triggers’ from my youth.

 I knew I had allowed myself to slip into a deep chasm, and I wanted out, but where to begin.
 I needed a catalyst like a chemist.
 I want to live my one life well, fully alive to the deep goodness of God and of life!